paulomouraj/skin_lesion_classification/README.md

 ## Description

 The goal of this work was to perform supervised classification of skin lesions to 8 diagnostic classes.
 This project is part of [Télécom Paris Image Processing](https://www.telecom-paris.fr/fr/ingenieur/formation/2e-annee-orientation/image) course and its goal was to apply classical machine learning methods and convolutional neural networks (CNN) to classify medical images in a highly imbalanced dataset.
 In order to apply the classical machine learning methods, a segmentation pipeline to output the lesion area mask was implemented based on UNet CNN architecture.
+The best model (Inception-ResNet-v2) reached a weighted accuracy of 72% in the test dataset.

 Classical machine learning methods used